 This approach encourages accessible education and civic engagement to enhance public understanding of AI ethics.

-For instance, campaigns to educate users about privacy risks in AI-powered social media platforms can build informed digital citizens.
+For instance, campaigns to educate users about privacy risks in AI-powered social media platforms can create informed digital citizens.

 - Involve diverse stakeholders, including marginalized communities, in policy creation and AI governance.